 Your Phone Number Was HijackedAct Fast to Limit the Damage

-SIM swap attacks let criminals take over your phone number, bypass 2FA, and drain bank accounts, crypto wallets, and email in minutes.
-The FBI logged 982 complaints with $26 million in losses.
+SIM swap attacks let criminals take over your phone number, bypass SMS 2FA, and drain bank accounts, crypto wallets, and email in minutes.
+The FBI Internet Crime Complaint Center 2024 Annual Report logged 982 SIM-swap complaints totaling approximately $26 million in direct losses in 20241.
 Speed is everything.

 5 Steps After a SIM Swap